DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/animations.md

 ## Add Post slide-in animation example

-In the project and on the video, you will see an animation that slides in an add-post template when the user clicks a button.
+Suppose you had a forum where users can see and add posts.
+Perhaps you default to showing the posts, but have an 'add post' button which, when clicked, you want to smoothly slide in a form for adding a new post that is encapsulated in an add-post component.

-In the `animations.ts` file this animation makes the add-post slide in:
+Here is the animation we are using in the `animations.ts` file:

 ```typescript
 export const slideDownAnimation = trigger('slideDownAnimation', [